sertansenturk/makam_recognition_experiments/README.md

 ## Development

+For development purposes, you can build the docker image in development mode:

+    ```bash
+    docker-compose -f docker-compose.dev.yml build
+    ```

+Then, run on the terminal:

+    ```bash
+    docker-compose -f docker-compose.dev.yml up
+    ```

-The `experimentation_code` is installed in editable mode, and the repo is mounted on `work` folder when running docker.
-Therefore you can simply do the development without touching Python in your local machine.
+Here, the `experimentation_code` is installed in editable mode, test & development tools (such as `pytest`, `pylint`) are included, and 3) the repo is mounted on `work` folder when running docker.

+### Testing

-We use `tox` on a virtualenv to automate unittests, linting.
+We use `tox` on a virtualenv to automate unittests, linting etc. You can use development docker-compose (explained above).
+Simply open a terminal in the running container (e.g. from Jupyter interface) and run:

+    ```bash
+    cd work/
+    tox
+    ```

+Alternatively, you can install `tox` locally on a virtual environment.
 The `Makefile` automates the steps.
-On the terminal simply run:
+To create virtualenv, simply run:

     ```bash
     make dev